 Dr. Bassam Al Masri specialized in non-invasive Cardiology from Damascus before he completed his MRCP from the UK IN 2001.
 He started his career in the year 1988, working for his private clinics and teaching basic sciences at the intermediate health institute in Damascus, Syria.

 After a period of four years, he moved to Saudi Arabia, to work as a medical Registrar in AlHammadi Hospital in Riyadh /K.S.A.
-During that period, he worked in General Medicine, ER, ICU, ICCU, Cardiac Cath lab etc. In 1999, he associated himself with the Royal Infirmary of Edinburgh in the General Medicine and Endocrinology Department which is a hospital well known in Europe.
+During that period, he worked in General Medicine, ER, ICU, ICCU, Cardiac Cath lab, etc. In 1999, he associated himself with the Royal Infirmary of Edinburgh in the General Medicine and Endocrinology Department which is a hospital well known in Europe.

-He was also exposed to Management of Trauma during this tenure.
+He was also exposed to the Management of Trauma during this tenure.
 He has also worked as a consultant physician in internal medicine and invasive cardiology for his private clinic for a year between September 2002 and March 2003.
-In January 2004, he took charge as the Head of Internal Medicine, GP and ER Departments of American Hospital, Doha In June 2004,
+In January 2004, he took charge as the Head of Internal Medicine, GP, and ER Departments of American Hospital, Doha In June 2004,